Associate Degree in Accounting

 Our associates in accounting gives you a solid foundation in skills that can be applied to jobs in and out of accounting, following our academic catalog’s use of the bilingual methodology in higher education.

 Besides a well-rounded liberal arts education that is accommodating for those who are getting a degree while working full-time, these courses focus on the fundamentals of accounting.
-Principles of accounting, financial accounting, and managerial accounting are all major requirements for receiving an accounting degree, making sure you are prepared for accounting in business, government, and private practice in classes that bring in elements of a bilingual degree program
+Principles of accounting, financial accounting, and managerial accounting are all major requirements for receiving an accounting associate degree, making sure you are prepared for accounting in business, government, and private practice with classes that bring in elements of a bilingual degree program.

 Accounting Certification at St. Augustine College